-Favourited 181 times
+Favourited 269 times

 Previous farm experience, or a strong interest specifically in farming, is required.
 If you are interested in volunteering with us, please email me!

-Help with Eco project
+Help with Eco Projects

-Help in the house
+Help around the house

 We teach anything we're working on that is not already familiar.
-This includes high-desert gardening, water-conscious gardening, greywater use, composting, soil improvement, food harvesting (animal & vegetable), food preservation (canning and drying in particular, but sometimes freezing or fermentation as well), raising and caring for poultry and goats, processing poultry, light construction (particularly animal housing, and fencing).
+This includes high-desert gardening, water-conscious gardening, greywater use, composting, soil improvement, food harvesting (animal & vegetable), food preservation (canning and drying in particular, but sometimes freezing or fermentation as well), raising and caring for poultry and goats, goat milking, processing poultry, light construction (particularly animal housing and fencing).
 We are a pagan community, and people who are interested in that are welcome to learn about paganism with us; we are willing to answer questions.
-Likewise, we are a poly community with several queer members, and people are welcome to learn about that from us, though you'd need to ask.
+Likewise, we are a polyamorous community with several queer members, and people are welcome to learn about that from us, though you'd need to ask.

 You need to be interested in outdoor hands-on learning, and a motivated self-starter.
 You will work with other volunteers, farm residents (when available), or solo, depending on the task, the schedule, and your own preference.
 We host twice-a-month work parties that volunteers are expected to attend, and at which most of the educational opportunities present themselves.
 If you cannot commit to being available on the weekends, you will not be a good fit for our farm.